 However, comparing these SUVs just by their cargo specs can be misleading.
 Cargo specifications are hard to translate into usable real-world cargo space, so we did our own testing with two golf bags and a large, expandable cargo box representing a large flat-screen TV box.
 Though we laid the cardboard box flat for visualization of the cargo area, general practice for transporting a cardboard box like ours with a flat-screen TV inside is to keep the TV upright.

-The two SUVs with the largest rear cargo specifications, the Traverse and Atlas, were the only two able to fit the golf bags side by side behind the third row.
+The two SUVs with the largest rear cargo capacity specifications, the Traverse and Atlas, were the only two able to fit the golf bags side by side behind the rear seat.
 In the Pilot and Highlander, they had to be stacked on top of each other to get the liftgate to close properly.

-Each of the SUVs fit our large cardboard box with the second and third rows folded, but the Atlas swallowed it up with the most room to spare.
-Our expert judges also rated the Atlas top in cargo room, followed by the Traverse, Pilot and Highlander.
+Each of the SUVs fit our large cardboard box with the second and third-row seat folded, but the Atlas swallowed it up with the most room to spare.
+Our expert judges also rated the Atlas the most roomy SUV cargo capacity, followed by the Traverse, Pilot and Highlander.

 Though the Atlas offers a lot of cargo room, it's missing a hidden storage area like the Traverse and Pilot, and the third-row head restraints do not automatically fold when collapsing the third row, so it's harder to stow.

-Besides the raw cargo space where our judges voted the Atlas on top, there are unique features in each cargo area that may be more desirable depending on how you use the cargo area:
+Ultimately, the SUV with the best cargo room is the one that fits more of your stuff most conveniently.
+So, besides the raw cargo space where our judges voted the Atlas best-in-class, there are unique features in each cargo area that may be more desirable depending on how you use the cargo room:

 - Hidden storage: The Traverse and Pilot offer storage bins in the rear cargo area that's an important feature if you're carrying valuables such as laptops or cameras.
 As a bonus, the storage cover for the Pilot can also be flipped to a hard-plastic surface that's easier to clean.